This post may include affiliate links; see our disclosure policy.

 • 1 teaspoon Italian seasoning = ½ teaspoon dried oregano, ¼ teaspoon each dried basil and thyme

-Here’s a fun trick!
-The herb blend Herbes de Provence Seasoning has a lot of similar seasonings to Italian seasoning.
-Of course, it’s a little more niche than Italian seasoning so it’s possible you might not have it on hand.
-But if you do: it works in a pinch!
+The herb blend Herbes de Provence Seasoning has a lot of similarities to Italian seasoning.
+Of course, it’s a little more niche than Italian seasoning, so it’s possible you might not have that on hand, either.
+But if you do, it works in a pinch!

 Print